tony-aw/tinycodet/README.md

 If matrix `x` is not numeric, `x %row~% x` and `x %col~% x`are still possible, but probably not the best option.
 In the non-numeric case, providing a ranking matrix would be better.

+If `rank` is a non-repeating sample of random integers (i.e. `sample(1:length(x), replace=FALSE)`), `x %row~% rank` will randomly shuffle the elements of every row, where the shuffling order of every row is independent of the other rows.
+Similarly, `x %col~% rank` will randomly shuffle the elements of every column, where the shuffling order of every column is independent of the other columns

 Examples with a numeric matrix: